tmaybe/dev.socrata.com/docs/endpoints.md

 ## Dataset Synchronization

-In some cases, data publishers may still be performing updates against an old API endpoint version, and may not have migrated their automated process.
+{% comment %}In some cases, data publishers may still be performing updates against an old API endpoint version, and may not have migrated their automated process.
 In those cases, we automatically migrate updates to a copy of the dataset of the latest endpoint version.
+In some cases, that process may fall behind, so in the API documentation for each dataset we display the "Sync Status" in the sidebar so you can check on it. {% include lb.html image='/img/version_sidebar.png' title='See this' %}{% endcomment %}

+In order to make sure you always have the latest version of the API available, we automatically migrate updates to a copy of the dataset of the latest endpoint version.
 In some cases, that process may fall behind, so in the API documentation for each dataset we display the "Sync Status" in the sidebar so you can check on it. {% include lb.html image='/img/version_sidebar.png' title='See this' %}

 ## Versioning HTTP headers